Saturday, December 8, 2012

 Upon this glorious day of Vijaya our worship of the Divine Mother in Her victorious Vidya-Maya aspect, this in reality constitutes the adoration of the Supreme Para-Brahman as manifest and embodied in and through the spiritual personality of the Sat-Guru.
 We have worshipped the Mother in various ways.
 Today we have specially tried to adore Her in the form of the written word, the lofty scriptures; the Vidyarambha with the reading of the Gita, the Brahma Sutras, the Bhagavata, the Ramayana, etc. Therefore, it will not be out of place to just mention in a few words what this approach to the Mother as the written word, as the scripture, She actually means to us.
 As I have tried to explain, Svadhyaya means a very special process to the aspirant.
 But it is also a practical way of life.
 The Svadhyaya is meant to mould our aspirations, our aims and ideals and our day-to-day living and actions also.
 Therefore, these scriptures—Gita, Brahma-Sutras, Bhagavata, Ramayana and the Mahabharata—contain a number of valuable lessons to us upon the spiritual path.

 In a word, what is the great call of the Mother through the Bhagavad Gita?
 In the Bhagavad Gita, Mother has one supreme admonition and call, Tyaga.
 Gita means Tyaga; it is the scripture of the secret of renunciation.
 It says the one method of realising the Supreme is to renounce all that belongs to the phenomenal world—renounce your Kartritva-Abhimana, egoism, attachment—to feel the whole universe is the Virat-Svarupa and that all your actions are worship of the Virat.
 Anasakti and Tyaga are the supreme admonitions given in the Gita.
+In the Bhagavata we have the positive side.
+Renounce this phenomenal world; detach the mind from everything that belongs to this perishable world and have supreme love for the Lord.
+The one word which sums up the entire message of the Bhagavata is Love: love for the Lord.
+It is the radiant essence of pure Prem.
+It is Rati for the Lord.
+Gita teaches complete detachment; Bhagavata says: attach thyself to and whole-heartedly give thyself in complete oneness of love at the feet of Bhagavan.

 The Mahabharata sums up the one ideal of sticking to Dharma.
 The Message of the Mahabharata is: even if life is to be sacrificed, do not deviate from the code of Dharma.
 Stick to Dharma even then.
 By Dharma one will be able to purify one’s heart and life.